UWPCE-PythonCert/py220_extras/content/lesson06/assignment.md

 1. Show evidence of the performance you are able to obtain.
 Explain why this works.

 ## Part 3
-1. If you could rewrite the API for calc, how would you do this, and reimplement the code.
+1. If you could rewrite the API for calc, how would you do this, and re-implement the code.
 1. Submit new_perf.py that shows this, along with evidence of the performance improvements you made.

 # Your submission
-ALl code should score at least 9/10 when linted.
-Inlcude tests if you wish.
-Provide a document that describes the before and after perfoamce as described above for all 3 parts.
+All code should score at least 9/10 when linted.
+Include tests if you wish.
+Provide a document that describes the before and after performance as described above for all 3 parts.